hippiehunter/dblbook/src/trend/recommendations.md

     end
 end
 ```
 This segment iterates over each item in the inventory.
 For items that have corresponding trend data in `orderTrends`, the subroutine calculates the historical average sales and compares that value with the recent sales quantity.
 If the recent sales exceed 1.5 times the historical average or if the current inventory is below the historical average, a restock request is created.
 This request includes the item ID and the calculated restock quantity, which is determined based on whether the recent sales or the historical average is greater.
-Restock requests with a positive quantity are added to the `result` array list, which contains all recommendations.
-Additionally, the trend data for each item is added to the `trends` array list for potential further analysis.
+Restock requests with a positive quantity are added to the `result` ArrayList, which contains all recommendations.
+Additionally, the trend data for each item is added to the `trends` ArrayList for potential further analysis.

 ### Test data
 We're going to need to build some test data to run this routine against.
 We'll need a few helper routines to accomplish this.
 Let's start with the `MakeItem` function.
 This function will take in an item ID, name, and quantity and return an `InventoryItem` structure, which we'll use to populate our inventory.